MakiGross/PJIN_app/README.md

 ### picture/plan of the space

-- you can change the picture to your's plan of indoor space that you want to navigate or just get here some nice picture of your building
+- you can change the picture to your's plan of indoor space that you want to navigate or just get there some nice picture of your building
 - change it in App.tsx (line 68)

 ## Sources